section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 > You can convert these date and time to readable format by following the above 2 topics on format conversion.

 ##### Query file extension
-Pathlib and OS module provide a function or method that allows us to query a file extension.
+Pathlib and OS module provides a function or method that allows us to query a file extension.

 ##### Using OS module to query file extension
 The OS module provides the `os.path.splitext()` function to query the file extension.
 It splits the path into pairs that returns both the file name and the file extension.